 So you're sold on the idea of business handwriting.
 Of course, you're not going to trade your desktop, laptop, and smartphone for a new pen and start writing everything by hand beginning today.
 But you're going to give this a go, taking notes at meetings by hand, setting some business goals on paper, and so forth.

 When it comes to handwritten business notes, you can try doing it all by hand, or you can be realistic.
-If you're faced with penning hundreds or even thousands of letters, consider an alternative: digital handwriting.
+If you're faced with penning hundreds or even thousands of letters for a direct mail marketing campaign, consider an alternative: digital handwriting.
 This gives you the best of both worlds: the personal touch of a handwritten message with the speed of automation.

 With Simply Written, business handwriting is ... simple.
 Our patented technology mimics the natural variations of real handwriting, so you can effectively and easily create connections that last a lifetime.